-Nurses around the community and in each level of health care facility have an important role in making this month of December a safer month to remember.
-Nurses play roles such as nurse educators, counselors, collaborators and managers in this kind of situation.
+Nurses around the community and in each level of health care facilities have an important role in making this month of December a safer month to remember.
+Nurses play roles such as nurse educators, counselors, collaborators, and managers in this kind of situation.

 Avoiding the use of firecrackers these holidays could drastically reduce the incidents of firecracker-related injuries.
 With this decision, it is the safest alternative together with glow sticks, confetti poppers or colored banners.
 It would be better to leave these firecrackers to experts, who have made a living in staging fireworks display each year and all you have to do is lookup in the sky and enjoy!